Flag of Oman: History

-Until 1970, Oman used the plain red banner of the indigenous people.
+Until 1970, Sultanate of Muscat and Oman used the plain red banner.
 After Sultan Qaboos bin Said overthrew his father in the 1970 coup, he introduced a new national flag and set of ensigns.
-The simple red flag of Muscat and Oman was modified by addition of white and green bands to the fly, and the national emblem, the badge of the Al Bu Said dynasty, was placed in the canton.
+The simple red flag was modified by addition of white and green bands to the fly, and the national emblem, the badge of the Al Bu Said dynasty, was placed in the canton.
+The new flag was adopted by a royal decree on 17th December 1970.
 Between 1970 and 1995, the size of the middle band of the triband was slimmer than the other two, making up approximately one fifth of its height, the other bands two-fifths.

 On 25 April 1995, the flag's proportions were changed from 3:4 to 1:2.

-On 22 May 2004, the flag's proportions were changed to 4:7.
+On 22 May 2004, the flag was updated by a royal decree, whereby the proportions were changed to 4:7.